lococoder-tx/lococoder-tx/README.md

 Most of my work lies behind closed doors, but you can view my past projects and resume on my [Portfolio](https://www.lococoder.com)

-I'm blessed to be doing what I love - coding ☕️ 💻
+I'm lucky - I'm blessed to be doing what I love - coding ☕️ 💻

+I'd have it no other way.

 ---